You are here: Urology Textbook > Kidneys > Renal trauma

 Blunt Trauma:

-- Penetrating injuries (gunshot or stab wounds) are rare, they play a greater role in the U.S. than in Europe.
+Renal trauma due to gunshot or stab wounds are rare, they play a greater role in the U.S. than in Europe.
+Concomitant bowel lesions are present in 80% of cases.

 Signs and Symptoms of Renal Trauma